Business Administration diploma

 Specific intake application

 How to apply

 1. Submit the application fee, along with your UFV application for admission form, to the Admissions and Records (A&R) office.
-Application forms are available from any A&R or Student Services office.
-You can also print an application form from our website at
+You can apply online or download an application form at ufv.ca/ar/admissions/apply.
+Application forms are also available from any A&R or Student Services office.

 Additional documents required for a complete application: